CharlyCst/softcore-rs/readme.md

 > Throwing an error implies a direct panic in rust.
 Virt-sail doesn't support the try catch semantic currently.

+> Currently we don't make a difference between bitvector and vector of bits (according to the documentation: "Note that a generic vector of bits and a bitvector are not the same type, despite us being able to write them using the same syntax.
+This means you cannot write a function that is polymorphic over both generic vectors and bitvectors).
+This is because we typically want these types to have very different representations in our various Sail backends, and we don’t want to be forced into a compilation strategy that requires monomorphising such functions.")

 ### Example Usage

 You can generate a few examples by running: